-Here are a few terms into ease us into the treacherous world of cybersecurity.
+Here are a few terms to ease us into the treacherous world of cybersecurity.

 When our kid's online safety is at stake.
 Where is the best place to start?
 At router level, software level or on their devices?